AChenAC/LinearRegression/README.md

 ```

 ## Features
-`LinearRegression::LR()` is used to fit simple linear regression or multiple linear regression with either including an intercept or without an intercept.
-The function does not explicitly return any output until you extract the desired output with `$`.
-Please refer to the help page `?LR` for more detailed features about this function.
+`LinearRegression::LR()` is used to fit simple linear regression or multiple linear regression.
+You can decide whether to include an intercept or exclude the intercept with option `include.intercept` when fitting the model.
+The function does not explicitly present any output until you extract the desired output with `$` followed by its name.
+To learn more about items which could be extracted from this function, please refer to the help page via `?LR` for detailed information.

 `LinearRegression::ANOVA()` is used to obtain ANOVA table.
 You can either choose to obtain sequential sums of squares ANOVA table or partial sums of squares ANOVA table.
 The output is in a data.frame.
-For more detailed usage about this function, please refer to the help page `?ANOVA`.
+For more detailed usage about this function, please refer to the help page via `?ANOVA`.

 ## Example